qlyoung/MumbleEchoSpatializer/README.md

 number appears next to the plugin name in Settings -> Plugins.

 If *none* of the above work:
-- **While in a match**, go to http://localhost/session in your browser, and verify that you get a text blob (page does not time out).
-If it is timing out, try the following:
+- **While in a match**, go to http://localhost:6721/session in your browser, and verify that you get a text blob (page does not time out).
+If it is timing out, you either have a misconfigured firewall or something else on your computer is bound to port 6721 (unlikely).
+To check:
-  - If you use Skype, completely close it and try again
-  - If you do not use Skype, open an administrator command prompt - Win+R, type "cmd", Ctrl+Shift+Enter
+  - Open an administrator command prompt - Win+R, type "cmd", Ctrl+Shift+Enter
-  - Type "NET stop HTTP" and hit enter
+  - Run this command: `netstat -b -p TCP`
+  - Look for "6721".
+If the program name in `[brackets]` is not `echovr.exe`, you need to close that program and restart Echo VR.
+After doing that:
-  - Try going to http://localhost/session in your browser again; if you get a text blob, the plugin should work
+  - Try going to http://localhost:6721/session in your browser again once you are in a match; if you get a text blob, the plugin should work.
-  - If the above steps did not work, turn off Windows Firewall

 Contributing